 When can you appeal?

-If the council has rejected your challenge, they will issue you with a Notice of Rejection.
-You can then appeal that rejection to this tribunal.
-Your Notice of Rejection will provide details on how to do this.
+If the council has rejected your challenge, they will issue you with a Notice of Rejection letter, only then can you appeal that rejection to this tribunal.
+Your Notice of Rejection letter will provide details on how to do this.

 The First-tier Tribunal’s Rules of procedure can be found here: